 Please take a moment to read this important information on how to keep yourself safe when conducting business online, both on Cloverbelt Credit Union’s home banking and bill payment sites and on the Internet in general.
 You can lessen your fraud risk by doing the following:

-- Select an adequate password, which is a combination of upper and lower case letters, numbers and characters that is not easily guessed.
+- Select an adequate password, which is a phrase, or a combination of upper and lower case letters, numbers and characters that is not easily guessed.
 Change your password frequently and don’t write it down or share it with others.

 - Keep virus protection software current on your computer or phone so the latest threats will be quickly identified and removed.